eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 `````````
 These functions are platform dependent.
 The declaration of these functions can be found in the ``uxr/client/profile/transport/`` folder.
-The common init transport functions follow the next nomenclature.
+The common init transport functions follow the nomenclature below.

 ------